Kiran158/BLOG/README.md

-Creating a Business card using Html Css and Django.
+Create a static folder under app and upload all these files into static folder.